Generalizing Information to the Evolution of Rational Belief: Introduction

-The rest of this paper is organized as follows. \Cref{sec:background} discusses notation and background regarding entropic information and Bayesian reasoning. \Cref{sec:postulates} contains postulates that express properties of information we desire as well as the formulation of information that follows and other related measures of information. \Cref{sec:corollaries} analyzes general consequences and properties of this formulation. \Cref{sec:foundations} examines connections with foundations of information theory. \Cref{sec:inference} discusses further implications with respect to Bayesian inference and machine learning. \Cref{sec:negativeinfo} explores negative information with computational experiments that illustrate when it occurs, how it may be understood, and why it is useful. \Cref{sec:conclusion} summarizes these results and offers a brief discussion of future work. \Cref{sec:thmproof} proves our principal result. \Cref{sec:corproofs} contains all corollary proofs. \Cref{sec:experimentinfo} provides key computations used in experiments.
+The rest of this paper is organized as follows. \Cref{sec:background} discusses notation and background regarding entropic information, Bayesian inference, and reasonable expectation. \Cref{sec:postulates} contains postulates that express properties of information we desire as well as the formulation of information that follows and other related measures of information. \Cref{sec:corollaries} analyzes general consequences and properties of this formulation. \Cref{sec:inference} discusses further implications with respect to Bayesian inference and machine learning. \Cref{sec:negativeinfo} explores negative information with computational experiments that illustrate when it occurs, how it may be understood, and why it is useful. \Cref{sec:conclusion} summarizes these results and offers a brief discussion of future work. \Cref{sec:thmproof} proves our principal result. \Cref{sec:corproofs} contains all corollary proofs. \Cref{sec:experimentinfo} provides key computations used in experiments.